JuliaActuary/LifeContingencies.jl/README.md

 ... # later on in the code
 LifeContingencies.ä(...) # utilize the unexported function with the module name
 ```
+For more on module scoping, see the [Julia Manual section](https://docs.julialang.org/en/latest/manual/modules/#Summary-of-module-usage-1).

 ### Actuarial notation shorthand